harterrt/harterrt/content/mozilla/cascading_metrics.md

 how quickly Firefox loads websites on average.

 In this example, Alice's leading metric becomes Bob's lagging metric.
-This pattern can continue as needed to match the complexity of the goal.
+This pattern can continue as needed until we have a tractable goal and our strategy has become a tactic.
 I call this pattern **Cascading Metrics**.

 At each level of delegation,